kubenow/KubeNow/CONTRIBUTING.md

 4. Checkout a new test branch from the master: `git checkout -b pr-test-<ID>`
 5. Merge the PR in the new test branch: `git merge pr-<ID>`
 7. Merge the original PR if the CI for `pr-test-<ID>` passes

+### Merging a Fixes into an Existing Stable Branch (if any)
+It is often best practice to keep development of cutting-edge features not embedded into a stable branch, rather in the master.
+However, just as often hot fixies need to be merged both in the master and in the stable branch.
+While in the former case this will happen automatically via a related pull requested, in the latter scenario it is necessary to perform a manual merge of any fixes in the stable branch (unless an automated process is in place).
+Thus this section's goal is to provide a short useful workflow on how to merge any fixes into an existing stable branch:

+1. Checkout the master and pull it: `git checkout master && git pull`
+2. Checkout the fix branch in order to pull it locally if not present: `git checkout latest-fix-branch`
+3. Mve into the stable branch by checking it out: `git checkout existing-stable-branch`
+4. Merge the pulled fix branch inside the stable branch `git merge latest-fix-branch`
+5. Make sure there are no unsolved conflicts and that the fix's code have been correctly embedded
+6. Push the stable branch `git push`
+7. Make sure that CI passes for the last push

 ## Support Channels